 - Failure to Respond to Critical Symptoms: Ignoring obvious signs of a medical emergency, such as failing to treat a patient reporting chest pain and shortness of breath, could lead to life-threatening consequences.
 This reflects a failure to act in a timely manner.

-- Misdiagnosis or Delayed Diagnosis: A misdiagnosis occurs when a healthcare provider incorrectly identifies a medical condition, while a delayed diagnosis refers to significant postponement in identifying a condition.
+- Misdiagnosis or Delayed Diagnosis: A misdiagnosis occurs when a healthcare provider incorrectly identifies a medical condition, while a delayed diagnosis refers to a significant postponement in identifying a condition.
 Both can prevent patients from receiving timely and appropriate treatment, worsening their health outcomes.

 - Medication Mistakes: Administering a medication despite clear contraindications or a known patient allergy constitutes malpractice.
 Unlike minor dosing errors, these cases highlight preventable harm caused by ignoring standard precautions.